tyrann0us/Donation-Can/readme.txt

 == Upgrade Notice ==

+= 1.5.4 =
+Improvements to the widget style editor and several other small fixes.

 = 1.5.3 =
 Adds a whole new editor for defining widget styles and two default styles to choose from.